DANGEROUS DRUG INTERACTIONS

 8. SSRIs + Triptans — Serotonin Syndrome

 What happens: SSRI antidepressants (sertraline, fluoxetine, citalopram) increase serotonin levels in the brain.
-Triptans (sumatriptan, rizatriptan) used for migraines also act on serotonin receptors.
-Together they can trigger serotonin syndrome — a life-threatening condition with agitation, muscle tremors, fever, and rapid heartbeat.
+Triptans (sumatriptan, rizatriptan), used for migraine, also act on serotonin receptors.
+Together, they can trigger serotonin syndrome — a life-threatening condition with symptoms such as agitation, muscle tremors, fever, and a rapid heartbeat.

-Who is at risk: People with depression who also get migraines — not an uncommon combination.
+Who is at risk: People with depression who also get migraine — a combination that is not especially rare.

 What to do: Tell the doctor prescribing triptans that you take an SSRI antidepressant.
 The doctor can choose a safer alternative or monitor for symptoms.